hapax/hapax.github.io/assets/teaching.md

     <div style="text-align:center"><img src ="/images/posts/sandpile2.png"
     width="60%" />
 		    <figcaption><i>Zooming in on a patch of sandpile.
 The
-    rolling layer moves to the right, with slope κ defined with respect to a horizontal standing layer.</i></figcaption>
+    rolling layer moves to the right at speed $v$, with slope κ defined with respect to a horizontal standing layer.</i></figcaption>
 	</div>
 	</figure>